ericharm/vim-setup/readme.md

 - I like bright colors

 ## Terminal environment overall
-- everything is powerlined to hell, this appeals to my personal aesthetic
+- everything is powerlined to hell, this appeals to me, while you may think it's tasteless
 - can do most of this stuff on a remote server
 - run in full screen mode at all times for maximum power